 Due Date Activity July - November Identification of major maintenance and capital projects and CIP Evaluation Team review of new and continuing projects.
 August - October Budget instructions issued to all groups.
 Personnel complements are developed including full-time, part-time, temporary, and overtime estimates.
 Group managers begin proposed budget presentations to senior management.
 November CIP Evaluation Team completes review of project proposals for the CIP.
 O&M budgets, CIP estimates, and operating equipment budgets are developed.
 Senior management reviews and makes final recommendations on group budgets.
 December Group budgets are revised as necessary.
 Proposed budget is finalized and materials and presentations are developed for presentation to the Board of Directors.
 January-March Proposed budget is presented to the Board of Directors and member agency managers.
 Proposed group and department budgets are presented to the relevant Board committees.
 Proposed annual budget workshops are conducted with the full Board and budget estimates are revised as necessary.
-April Business and Finance Committee recommends action on the Biennial Budget.
+April Business and Finance Committee recommends action on the annual budget.
+Board of Directors takes action on adoption of the annual budget.